key-encumbrance/liquefaction/README.md

 npx prettier -w .
 ```

+### Attribution

+We've released our code under the permissive MIT License.
+Please ensure you include the copyright notice and permission notice (found in the `LICENSE` file) in copies or substantial portions of the software.

 ### Acknowledgements

 We use a modified version of [Proveth](https://github.com/lorenzb/proveth), available under the MIT license, to verify transaction inclusion and state proofs inside encumbrance policies.